preco21/eslint-config-legacy/README.md

 ### Using ES5 instead of ES2015+

-I don't recommend fallback to ES5, add next to config will change environment to ES5:
+This is not generally recommended, you can fallback to ES5 by adding next to your config if you need.
+This will change environment to ES5:

 ```yaml
 env: